things to do in cuba

 These are some of the most popular cays for visitors to Cuba:

-• Cayo Coco: Located off Cuba’s north central shore and famous for white sand beaches and stunning resorts.
+• Cayo Coco: Located off Cuba’s north central shore, Cayo Coco is famous for its white sand beaches and stunning resorts.

-• Cayo Guillermo: Connected to Cayo Coco by a causeway, Cayo Guillermo has more family-friend resorts and similarly stunning beaches.
+• Cayo Guillermo: Connected to Cayo Coco by a causeway, Cayo Guillermo has more family-friendly resorts and similarly stunning beaches.

 • Cayo Jutias: This natural, rugged cay near Viñales has stunning beaches but no accommodations.
-Most visitors make a day trip from Vinales, but wild camping is permitted for an adventurous stay.
+Cayo Jutias and nearby Cayo Levisa are some of the most popular day trips from Vinales.

 • Cayo Largo del Sur: One of the most distant cays, Cayo Largo is known for having three of Cuba’s most beautiful beaches.
 This cay sits to the east of Isla de la Juventud and south of the mainland.